ppy/osu-wiki/wiki/Replay/en.md

 For the timespan before that, the cursor will be placed at the starting point of the spectating timespan and shows no reaction, no hit burst occurrence, and health drain occur as usual (depending on game mode).

-An empty healthbar will not fail the beatmap and the replay.
+An empty healthbar will not fail the beatmap replay.

 Do note that a failed spectator replay cannot be exported.